jmirving/ai-pb/README.md

     * Removing all players and red side teams, leaving only blue teams
     * Removing all extra data besides first 6 bans and first pick
     * Removing all games above game 1 to prevent fearless drafts from causing additional issues

+Future steps:
+1. Be able to include additional input such as patch, teams, players, disabled champs, etc.
+2. Be able to guess the next ban or pick based on the previous input, either its own previous input or the actual pick/ban in a live draft